StreamHealth/API/README.md

   - Highly Recommended to use IntelliJ IDEA as the IDE

 Info:
-- Port is running on http://localhost:3000
+- Server is running on port http://localhost:3000